-Depending on the personal preferences and talents of students, the Master's programme offers access to the following occupational fields:
+Depending on the personal preferences and talents of students, the master's programme offers access to the following occupational fields:

 Students learn to support people who have difficulty in giving meaning to their lives.
-Students are prepared for the profession of humanist counsellor within the army, the penitentiary sector and healthcare, under auspices of the Dutch Humanist League (Humanistisch Verbond).
-Graduates are also qualified for various other professions such as a confidential advisor, a career or life course adviser, or a coach.
+Students are prepared for the profession of humanist counsellor within the army, the penitentiary sector and healthcare, under the auspices of the Dutch Humanist League (Humanistisch Verbond).
+Graduates are also qualified for various other professions, such as a confidential advisor, a career or life course adviser, or a coach.

-Students examine questions about humanisation and meaning making on the intersection of education and policy.
+Students examine questions about humanisation and meaning making at the intersection of education and policy.
 Students are qualified for an educational profession that focuses on the development of personal identity with a special emphasis on ethical issues, worldview development, critical and democratic citizenship and human rights.
 Positions include those of trainer, supervisor, lecturer, researcher or policy maker in educational organisations.